PoziWorld/PoziTone/README_en.md

 1. Download [the latest available version of `PoziTone`](https://github.com/poziworld/pozitone/archive/develop.zip).
 2. Extract it to any folder.
-3. Open "Customize and control Google Chrome" menu, go to Tools, then Extensions.
+3. Open “Customize and control Google Chrome”  menu, go to Tools, then Extensions.
-4. Checkmark "Developer mode".
+4. Checkmark “Developer mode” .
-5. Click on "Load unpacked extension...", choose the folder from step 2, click "OK".
+5. Click on “Load unpacked extension...” , choose the folder from step 2, click “OK” .

 If all the steps are done correctly, `PoziTone` will appear in the Extensions list.